 Foxes and cats are common in the region and have a devastating effect on wildlife.
 They have been a primary cause of local extinction for most small-medium sized mammals including in many national parks.

-However, Karakamia is one of only two fox and cat-free areas of greater than 250 hectares on the Western Australian mainland.
+However, Karakamia is one of the few fox and cat-free areas of greater than 250 hectares on the Western Australian mainland.
 It is therefore a vital refuge for many threatened mammals.

 AWC’s feral predator control activities at Karakamia include: